interwap/CharleyApp/README.md

 ## Beacon

 ------------ | -------------
-Description | Send a beacon the CharleyApp Backend Service.
+Description | Send a beacon to the CharleyApp Backend Service.
 This should be sent in the background whenever and article is opened/created in the activity lifecycle.
 CharleyApp uses this ping for analytical purposes and app usage tracking.
 URL | /beacon
 Method | POST
 Parameters | access_token & article